tsonika/CID-miRNA/README.md

 CIDmiRNA is the tool for computer-assisted identification of micro-RNA using an SCFG model and has been designed to analyze either a single sequence or complete genome.

+It depends on RNAfold, which can be downloaded from http://www.tbi.univie.ac.at/RNA/RNAfold.html It has been tested with version 2.1.8, but it is very likely that earlier versions will work too.

 ###Input sequence

 One can either upload or paste FASTA sequence(s).
 The sequence should not contain any ambiguous characters (only A, C, G, T and U are allowed).